JEHM94/Wow-gold-app/README.md

 # Wow-random-app
-Application designed to track gold per account on Blizzard's game WoW
+Application to track gold per account on Blizzard's game WoW using its API